Skip to main content

 Absolutely.
 Some of the most productive individuals use a hybrid approach, implementing time blocking for deep-focus work and task batching for routine activities like emails, calls, and planning.

 Example: A CEO may block off their morning for strategic work (time blocking) while batching email replies and administrative work into the afternoon.
+Content creators often batch film days and then block time later for editing.

 Final Verdict